TalKot420/Wordle/README.md

 Word Guessing Game Repository.
-I really love the word guessing game "Wordle" and play it every midnight at NYT website so i thought why not try to clone it :)
+I really love the word guessing game "Wordle" and play it every at the New York Times website so i thought why not try to clone it :)

 #